The Zero Trust Security Model Explained

 Traditional Security Architecture vs. Zero Trust Architecture

 The traditional security architecture is often referred to as the perimeter model after the castle-with-moat approach encountered in physical security.
 Through this model, protection is given by building multiple lines of defenses that attackers must go past before eventually gaining access, while possible insider threats are not taken into account.
 The traditional network security architecture divides networks into zones within one or more firewalls.
 In this case, each zone is assigned a certain level of trust, that decides which network resources are allowed to reach.
 Through this model, high-risk resources (like web servers connected to the public internet) are put into an exclusion zone (oftentimes known as “DMZ” or “demilitarized zone”).
 Here, traffic can be closely monitored and controlled.
-Below you can see a representation of standard security architecture:

 Zero Trust Best Practices